mfogel/geojson-clipping/README.md

  * Feature containing Polygon or MultiPolygon
  * FeatureCollection containing an array of acceptable Features

-If a geojson object with a different type is encountered (ex: Point) the offending object will be dropped and a warning will be printed to `stderr`.
+If a GeoJSON object with a different type is encountered (ex: Point) the offending object will be dropped and a warning will be printed to `stderr`.

 ### Output